 The reasons discussed above strongly argue that DNA is not a blueprint, recipe or specification for making a human being.
 Does this mean that there is nothing like a body plan for making a human?
 Not at all.
 Such a plan must exist somewhere.
 But we don't know where it is located.
 It does not exist in DNA.
 Widely described as “the secret of life,” DNA must instead be only one secret of life.
 There must be some other equally great secret that we have not discovered.

 This undiscovered secret – the unknown location of the specification for making a human being – is the gigantic missing link of biological life that we have not discovered.

 Where might such information be stored?
 It might possibly be stored somewhere else in the body, or it might be stored outside of the body.
 It may well be that the answer lies in some field or force or influence or information system entirely unknown to us.

 This gigantic missing link of life can most mysteriously be seen at the moment of life's conception.
-Once a tiny female ovum has been fertilized by a sperm, how does the fertilized ovum know how to turn into a human baby, rather than a million other possible forms?
-There is absolutely not in DNA any mechanism by which an ovum or an embryo can look up a list of instructions to follow based on its age.
-An ovum or an embryo doesn't know how old it is, and doesn't know where to look in DNA to look up appropriate instructions; and DNA does not have instructions organized by biological age, which might be looked up by some ovum or embryo that knew its age.
+Once a tiny female ovum has been fertilized by a sperm, how does this fertilized egg know how to turn into a human baby, rather than a million other possible forms?
+There is absolutely not in DNA any mechanism by which an egg or an embryo can look up a list of instructions to follow based on its age.
+An egg or an embryo doesn't know how old it is, and doesn't know where to look in DNA to look up appropriate instructions; and DNA does not have instructions organized by biological age, which might be looked up by some egg or embryo that knew its age.
 DNA has everything written in a language of about 22 words in which 20 of those words are amino acids – not something remotely suitable for stating any instructions other than protein or RNA assembly instructions.